prog4biol/pfb2019/README.md

 _Creating a new repository_

 A repository is a project that contains all of the project files, and stores each file's revision history.
 Repositories can have multiple collaborators.
+Repositories usually have two components, one remote and one local.

+Let's Do It!

+Follow Steps 1 and 2 to create the remote repository.
+Follow Step 3 to create your local repository and link it to the remote.

 1. Navigate to GitHub --> Create Account / Log In --> Go To Repositories --> Click New
 ![Create New Repository](https://raw.githubusercontent.com/srobb1/pfb2017/master/images/github-newRepoButton.png)